CharleneMcKeown/DevOps-and-Containers/README.md

 You will see four Docker Compose tasks.
 You will need to repeat the next step for each build task highlighted below:

-1. Under 'AzureSubscription' select the default subscription.
-It should be called something like AzureHOL.
+1. Under 'AzureSubscription' select the your subscriptionL.
 The first time you do this, you will need to Authorize the service connection (this step allows you to deploy from VSTS into your Azure subscription).

 1. Under Azure Container Registry, select the container registry you created earlier.